Why Africa, Why Kenya?

 - Kenya is the regional logistics hub,

-– Kenya has young, educated, English-speaking workforce,
+- Kenya has a young, educated, entrepreneurial, and English-speaking workforce,

 - Kenya generates over 90% of its energy from renewable sources, and,

 - Kenya’s largest export market is the United States.